-We are a project in constant growth that believes in the power of people to reclaim space and importance of caring for your neighbors.
+We are an arts collective and project in constant growth that believes in the power of people to reclaim space and caring for your neighbors.

 Our mission: Growing a resilient creative community by sharing time and natural space to develop the art of storytelling while literally nourishing our neighbors.
 We must imagine a better future where we celebrate differences that make us collectively stronger to grow that future.

 Have ideas for how to help us grow?
-Get in touch with River, our founder and curator: email@example.com.
+Get in touch with River, our curator: firstname.lastname@example.org.

-We have a growing Board that helps cultivate our project.
+Andrea "River" Peterson is the curator at MidMountain.
+We also have a growing board that helps cultivate our project.
 It currently includes: